intel-analytics/ipex-llm/python/llm/example/CPU/Applications/hf-agent/README.md

-# BigDL-LLM Transformers INT4 Optimization for HuggingFace Transformers Agent
+# IPEX-LLM Transformers INT4 Optimization for HuggingFace Transformers Agent
-In this example, we apply low-bit optimizations to [HuggingFace Transformers Agents](https://huggingface.co/docs/transformers/transformers_agents) using BigDL-LLM, which allows LLMs to use tools such as image generation, image captioning, text summarization, etc.
+In this example, we apply low-bit optimizations to [HuggingFace Transformers Agents](https://huggingface.co/docs/transformers/transformers_agents) using IPEX-LLM, which allows LLMs to use tools such as image generation, image captioning, text summarization, etc.

 For illustration purposes, we utilize the [lmsys/vicuna-7b-v1.5](https://huggingface.co/lmsys/vicuna-7b-v1.5) as the reference model.
 We use [lmsys/vicuna-7b-v1.5](https://huggingface.co/lmsys/vicuna-7b-v1.5) to create an agent, and then ask the agent to generate the caption for an image from coco dataset, i.e. [demo.jpg](https://cocodataset.org/#explore?id=264959)

 ## 0. Requirements
-To run this example with BigDL-LLM, we have some recommended requirements for your machine, please refer to [here](https://github.com/intel-analytics/BigDL/tree/main/python/llm/example/CPU/HF-Transformers-AutoModels/Model#recommended-requirements) for more information.
+To run this example with IPEX-LLM, we have some recommended requirements for your machine, please refer to [here](https://github.com/intel-analytics/ipex-llm/tree/main/python/llm/example/CPU/HF-Transformers-AutoModels/Model#recommended-requirements) for more information.

 ### 1. Install